 The son of a policeman, Frank was born in Long Branch, and attended the local public schools and earned an academic scholarship to Middlebury College.
 After graduating from Middlebury Pallone received his master's degree in international relations at the Fletcher School and came home to New Jersey to earn his law degree at Rutgers University, Pallone began his political career in his home city of Long Branch, getting elected to the City Council and later to the State Senate.
 Frank has always known that he wanted to give back to his home town and his state as a public servant, fighting for the residents from City Hall to the Capitol.
 It was the local issues – ocean dumping, concerns of the local fisherman, stories of struggles from the neighborhood waitress – that were Frank’s call to public service.
 It is those same issues that keep Frank fighting today in Washington.

 Frank and his wife Sarah still reside in his hometown of Long Branch.
-They have three children, daughters Rose Marie and Celeste Teresa, and a son, Frank Andrew.
+They have three children, daughters Rose and Celeste, and a son, Frank.